 - If bitten, immediately report the bite to an adult.

 In addition, the American Veterinary Medical Association task force has outlined recommended strategies that communities can undertake for the prevention of dog bites.
 Pam Rochlin and David Rochlin are personal injury lawyers in MN with 25 years’ experience helping hundreds of people get full and fair compensation for their injuries.
 We make sure medical bills are paid, future needs are provided for, and additional compensation provided for scars and any permanent injury.
 Our best lawyers handle many dog bite cases each year for children, workers bitten by a dog, letter carriers, and others injured by a dog or bitten by a dog.
 A dog bite or attacked by dog case is almost always covered by the dog owners’ homeowners insurance.
 An experienced Minnesota dog bite lawyer is important to help deal with complicated insurance issues and to make sure you are fully compensated for the injury, including scars and future treatment.
-If you have been attacked or bitten by a dog and would like to speak with an attorney, you can meet us at our offices in Edina, Minneapolis, Woodbury or St. Louis Park.
+If you have been attacked or bitten by a dog in MN and would like to speak with an attorney, you can meet us at our offices in Edina, Minneapolis, Woodbury or St. Louis Park.
 One of our top dog bite lawyers can also meet you at your home in St. Paul MN, Roseville, Forest Lake, Roseville MN, Brooklyn Park, Brooklyn Center, Lino Lakes, Anoka MN, Maple Grove, Plymouth, Rogers, Chanhassen, Chaska, Apple Valley, Richfield MN, Bloomington Minnesota, Lakeville, Burnsville, and other cities throughout Minnesota.
 We will provide you with a free consultation, we will answer your questions, and we never charge anything unless you receive compensation for your dog bite or dog attack injury.
 Our primary focus is to make sure you are compensated by the dog owner’s homeowners insurance company.